nridd/GVSU-CIS350-FlyingDragons/docs/proposal-template.md

 For this project, our goal is to create a form analyzing running tool that helps users achieve/improve their running form through a range of interactive features.
 We aim to provide an intuitive user experience where individuals can input a video of them running and receive assorted visual feedback of their running.
 The app will support various methods for goal-setting and tracking, offering features such as:

 * Joint tracker - A tool to monitor joint health and flexibility, especially useful for tracking recovery from injuries or improving mobility.
 * Exercise Library - A feature that generates stretches tailored to the user’s imported video to address the lack of mobility or potential weaked muscle group.
-This can also help prepare the body for physical activity and reducing the risk of injury.
+This can also help prepare the body for physical activity and reduce the risk of injury.
 * Goals - A feature were the user can note down his/her goals they want to focus on while using the app.
 Could be for the stretches giving or a type of improvment on their form.
 * Video library - A feature that gives the user the ability to look back that their previous imported videos.